will-i-am-12/web102_prework/README.md

 ## Notes

 Challenge faced:
-- Understanding all the functio including filter and reduce and building a search bar
+- Understanding all the function including filter and reduce and building a search bar
 - Submitting through GitHub

 ## License